Crozzers/EmailBlocker/README.md

 If you want to read the source code for this program it is contained within the '.py' files.

 ### Things to note
 * This program may get flagged as a virus.
-This is because the app isnt "signed" (verified) in any way.
+This is because the app isn't "signed" (verified) in any way.
 * If you use the options "Save settings" or "Run at startup" then your credentials will be stored in a plain text file.

 ## Usage